serverless/event-gateway/README.md

 ### Backing DB

-The Event Gateway instances use a strongly consistent, subscribable DB (initially [etcd](https://coreos.com/etcd), with support for Consul, Zookeeper, and Dynamo planned) to store and broadcast configuration.
+The Event Gateway instances use a strongly consistent, subscribable DB (initially [etcd](https://coreos.com/etcd), with support for Consul, and Zookeeper planned) to store and broadcast configuration.
 The instances locally cache configuration used to drive low-latency event routing.
 The instance local cache is built asynchronously based on events from backing DB.